 Epsilon wave is a small amplitude potencial that occur at the end of the QRS complex and at the beginning of the ST-segment detected in the right precordial leads 4.

-In ARVC, epsilon waves are thought to represent areas of delayed activation in the right ventricle as a consequence of fibrous and/or fibro-fatty replacement of right ventricular myocardium and are considered a major criterion 4.
+In ARVC, epsilon waves are thought to represent areas of delayed activation in the right ventricle as a consequence of fibrous and/or fibro-fatty replacement of right ventricular myocardium, for this reason epsilon waves are considered a major criterion 4.

 Epsilon waves are recorded in patients with advanced disease 5.

-Ventricular arrhythmias range from frequent premature ventricular beats to ventricular tachycardia, which may degenerate into ventricular fibrillation; the arrhythmias are characteristically triggered or worsened by adrenergic stimulation 2.
+Ventricular arrhythmias range from frequent premature ventricular complexes to ventricular tachycardia, which may degenerate into ventricular fibrillation.
+These arrhythmias are characteristically triggered or worsened by adrenergic stimulation 2.

-The presence of more than 500 PVCs in 24 hours is a minor criterion for the diagnosis of ARVC 1 4 7.
+The presence of more than 500 premature ventricular complexes in 24 hours is a minor criterion for the diagnosis of arrhythmogenic right ventricular cardiomyopathy 1 4 7.

-Not sustained or sustained ventricular tachycardias with a left bundle branch block and with superior axis (negative or indeterminate QRS in inferior leads, and positive in lead aVL) is considered a major criterion.
-Other not sustained ventricular tachycardias are considered minor criteria 1 4 7.
+Not sustained or sustained ventricular tachycardias with a left bundle branch block and with superior axis (negative or indeterminate QRS in inferior leads, and positive in lead aVL) are considered a major criterion.
+Other patterns of ventricular tachycardia are considered a minor criteria 1 4 7.

 Sustained ventricular arrhythmias may occurred in about 70% of the patients 6.

 - Inverted T waves in right precordial leads (V1, V2, and V3) or beyond in individuals >14 years of age (in the absence of complete RBBB QRS ≥120 ms).